lewdavidson/React-Tap-Room-2/README.md

 * I am thinking about lifting state to my "body" component because it is the closest parent to the other two components that need access to the information.

+* After successfully lifting state into the "body" component, I realized that the "data" component was no longer needed to make the app function, so I removed it and moved its contents into the "body" component where it can be used in the entire app.

 * To-Do:

 [x] Potentially re-factor component tree before lifting state

-[ ] Lift state to add the ability to add, display, and manage new inventory
+[x] Lift state to add the ability to add, display, and manage new inventory

-[ ] Add functionality to pass refs into APP to display new items
+[x] Add functionality to pass refs into APP to display new items

  Go Further: